ilpropheta/ilpropheta.github.io/README.md

 I am a 14+ years experienced Computer Engineer from Rome, specialized in **C++ software development**.

-Since the end of **2019**, I have worked at [Tetra Pak](http://tetrapak.com/) as one of the technical leaders of the *AI Engineering Team*, pioneering the development of AI-based applications for packaging lines.
-Previously, **from 2011 to 2019**, I served the [Ferrari F1 Racing Team (Scuderia Ferrari)](https://formula1.ferrari.com/en/) as a *Performance Software Engineer* and *C++ Specialist*, working on mission-critical telemetry and simulation software, and driving the adoption of modern C++ and latest standards.
-In **2020**, I co-founded the **ISO C++ Italian body**, propelling the evolution of C++ standards in Italy.
+Since the end of **2019**, I have worked on bringing artificial intelligence to [Tetra Pak](http://tetrapak.com/) packgaging machines.
+Previously, I developed mission-critical data analysis and simulation software for [Ferrari's F1 Team (Scuderia Ferrari)](https://formula1.ferrari.com/en/).

 Beyond the code, I'm a **12+ years experienced community manager**, organizer, blogger, and speaker: I birthed the **Italian C++ Community** in 2013, **Coding Gym** in 2016 (a programming laboratory open to all languages), and **ML Modena** (Machine Learning Modena) in 2020 - the *AI* community in Modena.
-Together, these initiatives have attracted thousands of attendees, hosting meetups, coding laboratories, online events, and international conferences.
+Together, these initiatives have welcomed thousands of attendees, hosting meetups, coding laboratories, online events, and international conferences.
 I've been a [Microsoft MVP]((https://mvp.microsoft.com/it-it/PublicProfile/5001726?fullName=Marco%20%20Arena)) annually since 2016 for my contributions.

-Through these activities, I’ve gained hands-on experience in building and managing relationships, even among companies competing in the same industry, coordinating their collaboration toward shared goals.
+Through these activities, I’ve gained hands-on experience in building and managing business relationships, even among companies competing in the same industry, coordinating their collaboration toward shared goals.
 I’ve also worked on gathering support and resources to keep non-profit events thriving and successfully navigating agreements on sponsorships, venues, and event partnerships.

-In particular:
+A few more details about my communities:

-- in 2013, I founded [++it, the Italian C++ Community](https://italiancpp.org/), the C++ landmark in Italy, hosting 350+ users on Discord, 300+ subscribers on a dedicated [subreddit](https://reddit.com/r/cppit), 250+ attendees at on-site events.
+- in 2013, I founded [++it, the Italian C++ Community](https://italiancpp.org/), the C++ landmark in Italy, hosting ~400 users on Discord, 250+ attendees at on-site events.
 The community has hosted monthly local meetups in Modena (20-25 attendees) since 2017, in Milan (50-60 attendees) since 2024, and one international conference every year (before 2020, we used to organize two major conferences every year);

-- in 2016, I founded [Coding Gym](#coding-gym), a programming lab open to all languages.
-Originally launched in *Modena*, I now lead an incredible group of "trainers" who run the same format in their own cities.
-Each month, I host a moderated, inclusive session with 25–30 participants who pair up to collaborate and share their solutions and ideas.
-Additionally, I've authored and published over 120 articles on [Coding Gym challenges](https://coding-gym.org/challenges/), exploring a variety of approaches and programming languages, enriched by insights and solutions shared by participants during our sessions;
+- in 2016, I founded [Coding Gym](#coding-gym), a programming lab open to all languages where people pair up and work on coding challenges.
+Originally launched in *Modena*, I now lead an incredible group of "trainers" who run the same format, even discontinuously, in their cities.
+At the moment, I personally host a session in Modena every 2 months.
+In the last decade, I've authored and published over 150 articles on the [Coding Gym challenges website](https://coding-gym.org/challenges/), exploring a variety of approaches and programming languages, enriched by insights and solutions shared by participants during mine and other sessions;

-- in 2020, I co-founded [ML Modena](https://mlmodena.it/), the first (and only one) community about *Artificial Intelligence* in the *Modena* area.
-Every month we organize a meetup hosting ~100 people (our best turnout so far is *150+* attendees at a regular meetup and *230* during a special networking event).
+- in 2020 (before AI was cool 😝), I co-founded [ML Modena](https://mlmodena.it/), the first (and only one) community about *Artificial Intelligence* in the *Modena* area.
+I lead the staff to organize a meetup every 2-3 months, hosting 80-100 people (our best turnout so far is *150+* attendees at a regular meetup and *230* during a special networking event).

 Also, I am involved in some other community activities: